Yokohama F. Marinos

 Having won the J-League title five times and finishing second twice, they are one of the most successful J-League clubs.
 The team is based in Yokohama and was founded as the company team of Nissan Motor.
 The club was formed by the merger of Yokohama Marinos and Yokohama Flügels in 1999.
-The current name is intended to reflect both Marinos and Flügels.
-The team name Marinos means "sailors" in Spanish.
-Yokohama F. Marinos is the longest serving team in the top flight of Japanese football, having played at the top level since 1982, also making them, along with Kashima Antlers, one of only two teams to have competed in Japan's top flight of football every year since its inception.
+The current name is intended to reflect both of the original names.
+Yokohama F. Marinos is the longest serving team in the top flight of Japanese football, having played at the top level since 1982, also making them, along with Kashima Antlers, one of only two teams to have competed in Japan's top flight of football every year since the league was professionalized.

 History

-Nissan FC
+As Nissan Motors (1972–1991)

-The team traces its origins to 1972, as the Nissan Motor Football Club, based in Yokohama.
-Nissan FC won promotion to Division 2 Football League in 1976.
-Under coach Shu Kamo, the team won Japan Soccer League in 1988 and 1989, as well as the JSL Cup in 1988, 1989 and 1990 and the Emperor's Cup in 1983, 1985, 1988, 1989 and 1991.
-The 1989 team won the "Triple Crown" - all three major tournaments in Japan - with legends such as Takashi Mizunuma, Kazushi Kimura and Masami Ihara.
-At the end of the 1991-92 season, the team won the Asian Cup Winners' Cup.
+The team traces its origins to 1972 as the Nissan Motors Football Club, based in Yokohama.
+Nissan won promotion to Division 2 Football League in 1976.
+Under coach Shu Kamo, the team won the Japan Soccer League in 1988 and 1989, as well as the JSL Cup in 1988, 1989 and 1990 and the Emperor's Cup in 1983, 1985, 1988, 1989 and 1991.
+The 1989 team won the "Triple Crown" - all three major tournaments in Japan - with famous players such as Kazushi Kimura, Takashi Mizunuma and Brazilian Oscar.
+At the end of the 1991–92 season, the team won the Asian Cup Winners' Cup.

-Yokohama Marinos
+As Yokohama Marinos (1992–1998)

-Nissan Motors obtained registration in the newly formed J-League to acquire professional club status and changed the club's name to Yokohama Marinos, a reference to Yokohama's status as a major port city.
-In their first seasons as a professional team, Yokohama Marinos continued to win competitions: triumphant in the Emperor's Cup 1992, a second consecutive Asian Cup Winners' Cup, and their first national title in 1995.
+Nissan obtained registration in the newly formed J.League to acquire professional club status and changed the club's name to Yokohama Marinos, a reference to Yokohama's status as a major port city.
+In their first seasons as a professional team, Yokohama Marinos continued to win competitions: triumphant in the Emperor's Cup, a second consecutive Asian Cup Winners' Cup, and their first J.League title in 1995.
 Matches between Yokohama Marinos and Verdy Kawasaki were known as the National Derby.

-Yokohama F. Marinos
+As Yokohama F. Marinos (1999–present)

-In 1999, the club was renamed Yokohama F Marinos after the technical and financial merger with Yokohama Flügels that declared bankruptcy and since then an F has been added to the name to represent the Flügels half of the club.
-Because of that, many Flügels fans have rejected the new team.
-Flügels fans felt that their team was dissolved into the F Marinos, rather than being merged with.
-As a result, they refused to follow F. Marinos and instead created Yokohama FC, the new city-wide rival of F. Marinos, with the help of public donations and an affiliation with IMG, a talent agency company.
+In 1999, the club was renamed Yokohama F. Marinos after the technical and financial merger with Yokohama Flügels, which had declared bankruptcy.
+An F was added to the name to represent the Flügels half of the club.
+However, many Flügels fans have rejected the new team, feeling that their team was dissolved into the F. Marinos rather than merged with it.
+As a result, they refused to follow F. Marinos and instead created Yokohama FC, the new city rival of F. Marinos, with the help of public donations and an affiliation with IMG, a talent agency.

-In 2000 Marinos was runner-up in the J-League and Shunsuke Nakamura was named the best player of the season.
+In 2000, Marinos were runner-up in the 2000 J1 League, where Shunsuke Nakamura was named the best player of the season.

-In 2001 Marinos won the Japanese League Cup.
+On 27 October 2001, Marinos won the J.League Cup, defeating Júbilo Iwata in a 0–0 match where Marinos won the penalty shootout 3–1.

+In the 2002 season, Marinos were league runners-up behind Júbilo Iwata.